isomerpages/edb-osp/pages/funding.md

 ### How to apply

+Prior to applying for SGNFP, please ensure that you have signed up with SGN to facilitate the processing of your application.
+Thereafter, you may submit your funding application here, and follow the steps below if you wish to apply.

 -	Applications are open throughout the year and must be submitted to SGN at least **3 weeks before the event**.
 The processing timeline required may be longer for complex cases or cases with incomplete information.
 -	Ground-up initiatives that have already taken place or generate profits will not be eligible for funding.
 -	Funding requests for multiple initiatives may be included within each application.